-This publication was updated on April 30, 2021, to reflect recent SEC statements.
-Note that it was also updated on February 10, 2021, March 19, 2021, and March 25, 2021, to reflect additional interpretive guidance on financial statement presentation for reverse recapitalizations, accounting for shares and warrants issued by a SPAC, classifying share-settleable earn-out arrangements, share-based payment considerations, and the availability of nonpublic review for registration statements on Form S-4.
+This publication was updated on September 14, 2021, to address additional accounting considerations.
+Note that it was also updated on February 10, 2021; March 19, 2021; March 25, 2021; and April 30, 2021, to reflect additional interpretive guidance on financial statement presentation for reverse recapitalizations, accounting for shares and warrants issued by a SPAC, classifying share-settleable earn-out arrangements, share-based payment considerations, and the availability of nonpublic review for registration statements on Form S-4.
 It also includes considerations related to CF Disclosure Guidance Topic 11 as well as recently adopted amendments to Regulation S-K. Text that has been added or amended since this publication’s initial issuance has been marked with a boldface italic date in brackets.

 For titles of FASB Accounting Standards Codification (ASC) references, see Deloitte’s “Titles of Topics and Subtopics in the FASB Accounting Standards Codification.”